Documenting My Life in transition from my not-so-big city to the Golden State

 Left a Good Job in the City

 A more prudent girl would have stayed with the sure thing gig, watched her 401k grow, found a guy and a diamond ring and a mortgage and a couple of kids.
 And maybe that prude will be me someday, but right now I’m more afraid of settling for the status quo than I am of the unknown.
+Nothing ventured, nothing gained.
+And I’m not going to lose even one minute of sleep worrying about the way things might have been.

 Wednesday, August 4, 2010